-If your nominee has been shortlisted, we invite you and the two supporters from the original application to prepare a more detailed application addressing the assessment criteria.
+If your nominee has been shortlisted, we invite you and the two supporters from the original application to prepare a more detailed application addressing the assessment criteria (up to 9000 characters for nominators, up to 6000 character each for supporters).
 For the Prime Minister's Prize for Innovation, you are required to address different criteria at each stage.